Performance Testing

 Load testing vs. other tests is one of the most misunderstood parts of performance testing.
 And there are many load testing best practices you should be aware of before even using one of the tools listed below.

-This list only includes open source and free options for the top load testing tools for automated performance testing and API load tests, so you can just download and get started right away without spending a dime.
+This list only includes open source and free options for the top load test software for automated performance testing and API load tests, so you can just download and get started right away without spending a dime.

-JMeter is the most popular open-source tool in the performance space to help measure load time.
+JMeter is the most popular open-source load test software in the performance space to help measure load time.

 Apache JMeter describes itself as a Java application that was designed specifically for load testing with the ability to measure application performance and response times.